ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

 --------------------

 This procedure configures your OSD using ``chef-client``.
-If your host has multiple disks, you may need to execute the procedure for preparing an OSD disk for each data disk on your host.
+If your host has multiple drives, you may need to execute the procedure for preparing an OSD drive for each data drive on your host.

 When you add the OSD to the CRUSH map, consider the weight you give to the new OSD.
-Hard disk capacity grows 40% per year, so newer OSD hosts may have larger hard disks than older hosts in the cluster.
+Hard drive capacity grows 40% per year, so newer OSD hosts may have larger hard drive than older hosts in the cluster.

 #.
 Execute ``chef-client`` to register it with Chef as a Chef node.